Research

 Proud to support the Health and Life Sciences Pledge

-Healthworks are signed up to the Health and Life Sciences Pledge, which is led by the The Health Innovation North East and North Cumbria, brings together the regional health and life sciences ecosystem to: collectively address challenges within the sector; gain recognition for our exemplary infrastructure and assets nationally and internationally; identify opportunities and attract investment to the region; and celebrate our collective success in the health and social care innovation arena.
+Healthworks are signed up to the Health and Life Sciences Pledge, which is led by the Health Innovation North East and North Cumbria, which brings together the regional health and life sciences ecosystem to:

 Research+ Me